skyworldgo/sample/README.md

 - Conference Papers
 <br> 1st Prize Award (The 9th Hyundai Motor Company Marketing Forum) </br>
-<br>   Honored with the first prize award for presenting marketing proposal of my own </br>
+<br>   Honored with the first prize award for presenting marketing strategy of my own </br>
 <br>   Granted an opportunity of marketing education program in **U.S.A.**  </br>

 Skills